mwhobrey/spectre_json/README.md

-# Spectre - JSON Editor for Flutter
+# Spectre JSON - JSON Editor for Flutter

 A beautiful and feature-rich JSON editor widget for Flutter with syntax highlighting, tree view navigation, real-time validation, and customizable themes.